-All articles published by Cognitive Research: Principles and Implications are made freely and permanently accessible online immediately upon publication, without subscription charges or registration barriers.
+All articles published by the Cognitive Research: Principles and Implications are made freely and permanently accessible online immediately upon publication, without subscription charges or registration barriers.
 Further information about open access can be found here.

-As authors of articles published in Cognitive Research: Principles and Implications you are the copyright holders of your article and have granted to any third party, in advance and in perpetuity, the right to use, reproduce or disseminate your article, according to the SpringerOpen copyright and license agreement.
+As authors of articles published in the Cognitive Research: Principles and Implications you are the copyright holders of your article and have granted to any third party, in advance and in perpetuity, the right to use, reproduce or disseminate your article, according to the SpringerOpen copyright and license agreement.

 For those of you who are US government employees or are prevented from being copyright holders for similar reasons, SpringerOpen can accommodate non-standard copyright lines.
 Please contact us if further information is needed.

 Authors who publish open access in Cognitive Research: Principles and Implications are required to pay an article processing charge (APC).
 The APC price will be determined from the date on which the article is accepted for publication.

 The current APC, subject to VAT or local taxes where applicable, for Original Articles, Registered Reports, Review Articles, and Tutorial Reviews is: £1240.00/$1890.00/€1490.00.

 Brief reports are subject to an APC of £550.00/$860.00/€700.00.